Mobile Friendly SEO

 Developers play a vital role in mobile optimization.
 Here’s a framework to guide your efforts:

-- Prioritize Dynamic Serving or Responsive Design over using a separate mobile URL.
+Prioritize Dynamic Serving or Responsive Design over using a separate mobile URL.

-- Implement accelerated mobile pages (AMP) for faster-loading content on mobile devices.
+Implement Accelerated Mobile Pages (AMP) for faster-loading content on mobile devices.

-- Test extensively using emulators to spot any issues across devices.
+Optimize website scripts and styles by minifying CSS, HTML, and JavaScript files to reduce file size and improve performance.
+Test extensively using emulators to spot any issues across devices.
 Tools like BrowserStack can make this easier.

 Developers should also constantly evaluate their website’s performance in real-world conditions, simulating users with limited bandwidth or outdated devices.